WesleyBryie/ChumBucket/wiki/megathread.md

 * [Sidify/Allavsoft are scams - They are not able to download from spotify in any way, and instead record the streams or download from alternative platforms, like youtube.](https://www.reddit.com/r/Piracy/comments/6l2lwh/any_experience_with_sidify/)

 * Peerblock is garbage and placebo software.
-If you were to assume that their IP block lists are accurate, it still would not help to curb copyright complaints against you.
-Other peers in the swarm do not need to be connected to you in order to see your IP.
-Your IP will be visible regardless and if found in a torrent swarm, it's liable to be logged and reported.
+Peerblock's blocklists are not accurate in any way and is not able to discern between the IP of a normal user and that of a copyright troll.

 &nbsp;